-- 1. Parties being required to meet the Performance Assurance Objective; - 2.
-Parties coming under the authority of the UNCs Performance Assurance Committee for actions or omissions that impact the Performance Assurance Objective; - 3.
-Parties being able to Appeal PAC decisions through the UNC Appeals process; - 4.
-Parties being subject to the Performance Assurance Framework Document (PAFD) including Performance Assurance Techniques and decisions of the PAC; - 5.
-Parties to be subject to the Performance Assurance Techniques described in PAFD; - 6.5.
-Provide information and data to the Performance Assurance Framework Administrator (PAFA) over and above what is already provided through Part K of the IGT UNC; and - 7.6.
+- 1. Parties being required to meet the Performance Assurance Objective; - Parties coming under the authority of the UNCs Performance Assurance Committee for actions or omissions that impact the Performance Assurance Objective; - 3.
+Parties being able to Appeal PAC decisions through the UNC Appeals process; - Parties being subject to the Performance Assurance Framework Document (PAFD) including Performance Assurance Techniques and decisions of the PAC; - 5.
+Provide information and data to the Performance Assurance Framework Administrator (PAFA) over and above what is already provided through Part K of the IGT UNC; and - 6.
 PAC being able to raise modifications in the IGT UNC as in the UNC and for the same reasons.